artish1/slate/source/index.html.md

 Example header:
 `Authorization: eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiaWF0IjoxNTE2MjM5MDIyfQ.SflKxwRJSMeKKF2QT4fwpMeJf36POk6yJV_adQssw5c`

-Protected API routes that require authentication will throw a 401 error followed with a message "Invalid Token".
+Protected API routes that require authentication and the authorization header is not present, it will throw a 401 error followed with a message "Invalid Token".

 <aside class="notice">
 Do not use the token in the example.